Many people are surprised to learn what happens in rehab

 12 Step Indoctrination

 The end goal of most treatment centers is to have their clients leave treatment with a treatment plan to maintain long-term sobriety.
-In treatment, clients are indoctrinated into one or more 12 step groups like AA or NA etc. These support groups are key to the clients successfully reentry into daily living.
-They learn how to find meetings wherever they are in the world and the proper etiquette for attending those meetings.
-Most likely in treatment clients will begin working the 12 steps of these programs.
-Upon leaving treatment the client should have a 12 step meeting schedule in his or her hometown and phone numbers to call of local groups.
+In treatment, clients are indoctrinated into one or more 12-step groups like AA or NA, etc. These support groups are key to the client’s successful reentry into daily living.
+They learn how to find meetings wherever they are in the world and the proper etiquette for attending them.
+Most likely, in treatment, clients will begin working the 12 steps of these programs.
+Upon leaving treatment, the client should have a 12-step meeting schedule in his or her hometown and phone numbers to call local groups.
 This allows the person leaving treatment to quickly build a support group in their hometown.

 Medical Referrals